jeancahu/bash-dragon-12-tool/README.md

 This will run the object file named after the .asm.

-3. If you want to bring the object file a different name, then type.
+3. If you want to bring the object file a different name.

         dragon12.sh -saf <name.asm> -o <name.s19>

-If you just want to run the simulator, you can type.
+If you just want to run the simulator, you can type:

     dragon12.sh simulator